Herne Hill railway station: The Thameslink Programme

+Network Rail, in its July 2011 London & South East route utilisation strategy, recommended that all services from Herne Hill towards Blackfriars should terminate in the bay platforms at Blackfriars after London Bridge's redevelopment was completed in 2018 and the diverted Thameslink trains returned there.
+Passengers from Herne Hill would then have had to change at Blackfriars to travel further north.
+In January 2013, the Department for Transport (DfT) announced that trains serving the Sutton Loop Line (also known as the Wimbledon Loop) would continue to travel across London after 2018.
+The number of trains calling at Herne Hill on the route would remain unchanged, with four trains per hour.

 Accidents and disruption

 On 6 November 1947, a steam train approaching from West Dulwich passed a signal at danger in heavy fog and crashed into an electric train crossing the station's south junction towards Tulse Hill.
 One passenger on the electric train was killed and nine others were hospitalised.

 A minor accident occurred on 30 June 1957.
 A light engine travelling towards Tulse Hill was waiting to cross the south junction when it was struck from behind by an express passenger train from Victoria that had passed a signal at danger.
 The driver of the light engine and two passengers from the express were hospitalised but quickly discharged.

 A second fatal collision occurred at the sorting sidings, just north of the station, on 1 April 1960 in fog that reduced visibility to 60 ft.
 A steam locomotive was waiting on the southbound track outside Herne Hill for a proceed signal when the signalman cleared an electric passenger train behind the steam locomotive to proceed down the same track.
 The steam locomotive was struck from behind, killing the electric train's driver.